NVIDIA/TransformerEngine/examples/jax/encoder/README.md

    GPU6    80-95,208-223   5
    GPU7    80-95,208-223   5
    ```
-4. `jax.distributed.initialize` must be called before any other JAX, Flax API.
-And `jax.distributed.shutdown` should be the last one.
-Otherwise, the `jax.local_devices` will be incorrect.
+4. `jax.distributed.initialize` must be called before any other JAX or Flax API, otherwise `jax.local_devices` will be incorrect. `jax.distributed.shutdown` should be the last API call.

 5. The input tensor has to be wrapped by `jax.make_array_from_single_device_arrays`.
 Otherwise, the sharding will be incorrect.